 It’s worth noting that while most accidents are handled through worker’s compensation, there are instances where filing a personal injury claim may be possible in the wake of a construction accident.
 Our construction injury lawyers thoroughly understand personal injury law and have the skill set to defend your right to fair compensation.

 If you’re the victim of a construction accident that has left you injured, disabled, financially burdened, or resulted in the death of a loved one, call us now.
 Our professional construction injury lawyers are experts in construction accident litigation and are ready to compassionately and rigorously take on your unique case.
-Contact us today to take the first step toward getting your life back on track.
+Contact us today at (919) 615-2473 to schedule a free consultation and take the first step toward getting your life back on track.